HackTricks-wiki/hacktricks/macos-hardening/macos-security-and-privilege-escalation/macos-security-protections/macos-sip.md

 #### [fsck\_cs utility](https://www.theregister.com/2016/03/30/apple\_os\_x\_rootless/)

-The bypass exploited the fact that **`fsck_cs`** would follow **symbolic links** and attempt to fix the filesystem presented to it.

-Therefore, an attacker could create a symbolic link pointing from _`/dev/diskX`_ to `/System/Library/Extensions/AppleKextExcludeList.kext/Contents/Info.plist` and invoke **`fsck_cs`** on the former.
-As the `Info.plist` file gets corrupted, the operating system could **no longer control kernel extension exclusions**, therefore bypassing SIP.

-{% code overflow="wrap" %}
+A vulnerability was identified where **`fsck_cs`** was misled into corrupting a crucial file, due to its ability to follow **symbolic links**.
+Specifically, attackers crafted a link from _`/dev/diskX`_ to the file `/System/Library/Extensions/AppleKextExcludeList.kext/Contents/Info.plist`.
+Executing **`fsck_cs`** on _`/dev/diskX`_ led to the corruption of `Info.plist`.
+This file's integrity is vital for the operating system's SIP (System Integrity Protection), which controls the loading of kernel extensions.
+Once corrupted, SIP's ability to manage kernel exclusions is compromised.

+The commands to exploit this vulnerability are:

 ```bash
 ln -s /System/Library/Extensions/AppleKextExcludeList.kext/Contents/Info.plist /dev/diskX
 fsck_cs /dev/diskX 1>&-
 touch /Library/Extensions/
 reboot
 ```
-{% endcode %}

-The aforementioned Info.plist file, now destroyed, is used by **SIP to whitelist some kernel extensions** and specifically **block** **others** from being loaded.
-It normally blacklists Apple's own kernel extension **`AppleHWAccess.kext`**, but with the configuration file destroyed, we can now load it and use it to read and write as we please from and to system RAM.
+The exploitation of this vulnerability has severe implications.
+The `Info.plist` file, normally responsible for managing permissions for kernel extensions, becomes ineffective.
+This includes the inability to blacklist certain extensions, such as `AppleHWAccess.kext`.
+Consequently, with the SIP's control mechanism out of order, this extension can be loaded, granting unauthorized read and write access to the system's RAM.

 #### [Mount over SIP protected folders](https://www.slideshare.net/i0n1c/syscan360-stefan-esser-os-x-el-capitan-sinking-the-ship)